dashcommunity/proposal-templates/detailed.md

 ###### Example
 *Template author's note: the core-team proposal on dashcentral.org does not present the schedule as intended by this template (i.e. answering the question: "when will you complete key milestones").
 I have pasted in the closest approximation I could find within the body of that proposal.
 Someone from core or the commmunity is more than welcome to help fill this out*

-core-team Funded with 1176 Dash
-This proposal is currently trying to pay for administrative duties, core, business development, forum maintenance and moderation and pays a group of 17 people.
-Each member pledges to work on Dash each and every day to expand and improve the ecosystem to the best of their ability.
-The proposal also says they will be 100% transparent in how they are paid.
-I think many assumed the core-team was only wallet development, and will show the split below.
-Although Evan and Daniel are on the proposal they are donating their funds to Tungfa.
-These are the Dash amounts and people paid from this proposal as of June 6th.
-244.67 Dash - Tungfa
-183.5 Dash - AndyDark
-61.17 Dash - Flare, UdjinM6, Moocowmoo, Crowning, Fernando, Kot, QuantumExplorer, Yidakee, BabyGiraffe, Acidburn, Ddink7 25 Dash - Elbereth, Alexy, Raico

 |         Item  |   Price  |   Qty    |   Cost   |   Unit   |           Comment      |